-Rule 6(1)(a)(ii) and Rule 6(3) of the Nursing and Midwifery Council (Education, Registration and Registration Appeals) Rules $2004^2$ establish the requirements of the lead midwife for education.
+Rule 6(1)(a)(ii) and Rule 6(3) of the Nursing and Midwifery Council (Education, Registration and Registration Appeals) Rules 2004 establish the requirements of the lead midwife for education (LME).
+Information about the role of the LME is shown in this document after the glossary.